17 Feb Fall asleep faster. Sleep deeper. Wake up with the energy you used to have.

 - Private onboarding call before the program starts to discuss your sleep challenges, goals, and schedule.

-- 5 weeks, two live sessions per week: Teaching + practice on Tuesdays (60 min), guided breathwork on Fridays (30 min).
+- 5 weeks, two live sessions per week: Teaching on Tuesdays (60 min), breathwork practice + troubleshooting on Fridays (60 min).
 All sessions recorded.

 - Your own progress tracker to log daily practices and see your improvement week by week.

-- You’ll leave with your Sleep Systems Manual: your personalized protocol document: morning, daytime, and evening routines built around what works for you.
+- You’ll leave with your personalised Sleep Systems Manual: your morning, daytime, and evening routines built around what actually works for your life.

 - Small group for real-time coaching, personal feedback, and the kind of accountability that actually works.